I believe in

 4) globally diversified approach,

-5) a tilt towards value, and a focus on
+5) a tilt towards value,

 6) tax-efficiency and